 There will be a lot of things that you’ll want to convey at the interview, but with only 10 minutes, you won’t get most of them in, and you’ll be lucky if they remember 3 of the ones you do.
 As such, it helps to identify the 3 most important points, and make a conscious effort of nailing them during the interview, and finding ways of sneaking them in if partners don’t think to ask about them.
 Ideally, these will be aligned with the three things YC looks for in startups.
 Examples of this can be “we’ve know each other for 10 years hand have previously built X thing together” or “we began working on this 3 months ago, launched 2 months ago, and have been growing 35% every week since”.

 The only way to achieve clear communication in a rapid-fire 10-minute conversation is to do the work of distilling your answers days before the questions are asked in the first place.
 How you go about this is very subjective, but this is what worked for us:

 Step 1: Create a Question Bank

 Create a Google Doc or Sheet, and toss in all the questions you think YC might ask about your team, idea, and progress.
 Google YC sample interview questions and bring in all the relevant ones you find.
 Make sure to include questions about your weak points, and whenever you come across a new question in the subsequent steps, add them to the bank.

 Step 2: Categorize and Split up

-Color code and group the questions into categories; team, finances, technical, product, idea, traction, legal, etc. Assign one founder per category, who will be not only responsible for the prepared questions, but any question that comes up in the interview related to that category.
+Color code and group the questions into categories; team, finances, technical, product, idea, traction, legal, etc. Assign one founder per category, who will be not only responsible for the prepared questions, but any unexpected question that comes up in the interview related to that category.
 This doesn’t necessarily have to be an equal split, if you feel the CEO needs to take 80%, and the CTO only 20%, that’s fine.
-This is especially true for international companies, it’s ok to rely on the founders that speak English fluently.
+This is especially true for international companies, it’s best to rely on founders that speak English fluently.